 Our 60-Minute Drill For NFL Bettors

-Will Aaron Rodgers and the Packers cover the week's biggest spread (-14) against rookie QB Jake Luton and the Jaguars?
-Should Bill Belichick's Pats really be a touchdown underdog at home against the Ravens?
-And can Russell Wilson and the banged-up Seahawks bounce back as road dogs against the rival Rams?
+Will the Chiefs (-8.5) and Raiders engage in a shootout that surpasses the week's highest over/under of 56.5?
+Can Philip Rivers and the Colts make a big statement as a slight home favorite against the Packers (4:25 p.m.
+ET on FOX)?
+Will Jared Goff and the Rams (+4) melt under the Monday night lights against Tom Brady and the Bucs?

-Our NFL betting experts are here to provide those answers and tackle all your Week 10 gambling questions in Talk The Line: Q&A Edition.
+Our NFL betting experts are here to provide those answers and tackle all your Week 11 gambling questions in Talk The Line: Q&A Edition, starting every Sunday at noon ET.

 Join former NFL offensive lineman and FOX Sports gambling contributor Geoff Schwartz, FOX Sports gambling expert Jason McIntyre and additional guests as they fly through every game in rapid-fire fashion.